-If the Notebook computer is equipped with a pre-set correlated colour temperature setting the user should expect that the colour hue of the correlated colour temperature setting is close to the one indicated by the pre-set.
-This makes it possible to more accurately evaluate the colour of an image on the Notebook display compared to real scenes or prints.
+If the display is equipped with a pre-set correlated colour temperature setting, the user should expect that the colour hue of the correlated colour temperature setting is close to the one indicated by the pre-set.
+This makes it possible to more accurately evaluate the colour of an image on the display compared to real scenes or prints.

 Physical measurements of colour stimuli can only give an indication of the colour appearance in a practical situation.
-The colour of the frame, the spectral composition of the lighting, the colour of various areas in the visual field, and the complexity of brightness variations in the visual field all influence the colour appearance of a Notebook display image.
+The colour of the frame, the spectral composition of the lighting, the colour of various areas in the visual field, and the complexity of brightness variations in the visual field all influence the colour appearance of an image.